ericbolikowski/essentialism-ass1-user-api-code-first-approach/0_From_Code_First_To_First_Principles/1_code_first/assignment/README.md

 ## Note

-This is intentionally over-engineered.
+This is **intentionally over-engineered**.
 The goal was to learn and practise DDD concepts.

+The assumption is that this approach means ...

+- the complexity is too high for a small project like this with only a few endpoints, but ...
+- the complexity is essential for a larger project with many endpoints, but the scalability will be constant and the complexity will increase linearly and not exponentially the more endpoints are added

 ## Use cases